 I put water in the pan then poured baking soda over the stained area and then brought it to a slight boil, then I scrubbed it off with a scrubby sponge.
 What didn't come off that round I removed by using the baking soda as an abrasive and got the last bit off.
 Now you would never know that I burned dinner.
 (01/04/2009)

-Throw a whole dish washing tablet in there and let is soak over night.
+Throw a whole dishwashing tablet in there and let it soak overnight.
 That's if it's burnt on grease.
 (02/04/2009)

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!